Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ```
 application.verifyCheckSum=true
 ```
-If the size of files for transfer are larger than 30Mb, please also modify the next properties in `application.properties` file:
+If the size of files for transfer are larger than 25Mb SFTP flow MUST be userd, please also modify the next properties in `application.properties` file:

 ```